Raising Awareness

 The Andy Valenta Melanoma Foundation is a 501(c)(3) non-profit organization founded by Andy’s widow, Caylie Valenta, and fellow Vista firefighter Mark Gaffney in 2022.

 The Foundation is continuously building partnerships within the community, with businesses, and with medical professionals to raise funds and strengthen our mission to increase awareness, educate firefighters, and provide skin cancer screenings to fire departments.
+If you would like to partner with us, or help support the Andy Valenta Melanoma Foundation please contact us or donate today.